 - You will need a piece of land with at least six hours of full sun a day, good soil, access to water, and room for parking.
 The size will depend on how many gardeners you have.
 When people hear about your garden they will want to sign up, so find something larger than what you need immediately.

 - You have already planted the seed of a community garden in the heads of those at your first meeting.
-Ask those same people if they know of land to lease or that someone would be willing to donate.
+Ask those same people if they know of land to lease or of someone who would be willing to donate.
 In order to build up the soil and recoup the initial investment, ask for a five-year contract.

 - Look around your town for open land.
 Community centers, senior centers, churches, office buildings, and schools can offer a large space with infrastructure.
 Find the owners of suitable vacant lots by going to your town or county clerk.